UAA Committees

 Development Issues

 This Committee tracks and keeps the UAA membership advised on key development issues, new development challenges and the changing foreign assistance environment.
-The Committee’s goal is to ensure that the UAA membership is kept abreast of development innovations through UAA’s membership in the Modernizing Foreign Assistance Network (MFAN) and through monitoring the work of development-oriented think tanks and journals as well as the publications of UAA members.
-This Committee is responsible for organizing the Development Dialogue luncheon series hosted by DACOR.
+The Committee’s goal is to ensure that the UAA membership is kept abreast of development innovations through monitoring the work of development-oriented think tanks and journals as well as the publications of UAA members.
+This Committee is responsible for organizing the Development Issues Discussions as well as the Development Dialogue luncheon series, which is co-hosted by DACOR.

 Finance and Administration